Sewanee Elementary School: Description

 Sewanee Elementary School is an elementary school for grades kindergarten through year five and is in the Franklin County, Tennessee school district.
 It resides within the domain of the University of the South and serves Sewanee and nearby communities.
 It is housed in a 1926 sandstone main building with red-brick additions made in subsequent years.
 For each grade, there are typically two classes.

 History

 The Sewanee Elementary School was founded in 1926 with the dedication of the present main school building.
 However, the school traces it antecedents to 1867 when the first public school was built on the mountain by Jabez Wheeler Hayes, an Episcopalian from New Jersey.
-Along with Hayes’ school, Saint-Paul's-On-The-Mountain, over time various other area schools were combined into Sewanee Elementary School including the school on Billy Goat Hill, the school for African-American children, and the Sherwood, Tennessee elementary school.
+Along with Hayes’ school, Saint-Paul's-On-The-Mountain, over time various other area schools were combined into Sewanee Elementary School including the school on Billy Goat Hill, The Kennerly School for African-American children, and the Sherwood, Tennessee elementary school.